 Measurements in Spanish

-Ever wonder how Spanish-speakers talk about inches, pounds, and liters?
+Ever wonder how Spanish-speakers talk about inches, pounds, liters, and gallons?
 They usually don’t.

 Talking About Length and Distance